michaeljblow/disaster_image_acquisition/README.md

 Given more time and resources, the team recommends the following:

-> Adapt RIADA for Windows OS
+- Adapt RIADA for Windows OS<br>
-> Develop a convolutional neural network model that identifies which images have tents, and which do not (which includes pre-processing the images)
+- Develop a convolutional neural network model that identifies which images have tents, and which do not (which includes pre-processing the images)<br>
-> Create a Graphical User Interface (GUI) for RIADA
+- Create a Graphical User Interface (GUI) for RIADA<br>
-> Add start/stop functionality into RIADA
+- Add start/stop functionality into RIADA